 [October 2007: Interestingly enough, the fourth volume, Against all Enemies, is a neat wrap-up to this first phase of Paul Sinclair’s career as he leaves the USS Michaelson at the end of his tour of duty.
 The plot isn’t necessarily less of a formula, but there’s a real sense of growth and evolution here, in addition to the series’ usual strengths.
 There may or may not be any further volumes in the series (sales will determine that), but any fifth volume will likely be very different from the first four.
 In the meantime, the series as a whole is an interesting hybrid of legal/military/SF thriller, and it’s worth a look even given the third-volume ennui.]

-(In theaters, August 2007) This third instalment in this relatively more realistic action/espionage series is, all things considered, both more exciting and more interesting that either of the previous instalments.
+(In theaters, August 2007) This third instalment in the relatively more realistic action/espionage Bourne series is, all things considered, both more exciting and more interesting that either of the previous instalments.
 Sure, it’s repetitive and shameless in how it allows Bourne to be an invulnerable superhero.
 Sure, Paul Greengrass’s constantly moving-and-cutting technique often leeches coherency out of his action sequences.
 Sure, the plot has more holes than it can comfortably sustain.
 But there’s a real relevance to the issues discussed here for the third time: We’re asked to face the extent at which we must pursue victory, and the means necessary to do so.
 What happens when an indifferent system allows bad apples to gain power?
 For all of its cynicism and “realism”, this trilogy concludes on an odd note of optimism, as it shows that individual people can take a stand and make a difference.
 But that’s really icing on the cake, because the most distinctive appeal of The Bourne Ultimatum is in its three big action sequences in London, Tangier and New York.
 The plot is really an excuse to get from one to the other, and all three of them are very different.
 The London sequence is a nightmare of surveillance technology used indiscriminately; Tangier takes us to the confusing chaos of the third world; while New York is Bourne smash-em-up in America’s front yard.
 Even the frustration of the constantly moving camera can’t shake the competent thrills of these three sequences.
+Even Matt Damon is not too bad.
 It may have taken a while, but I’ve finally seen a Bourne movie I could enjoy.

 (Second viewing, On DVD, August 2007) More action, more comedy, more snazzy visuals!
 This second helping of Axel Foley has the added bonus of Tony Scott at the helm, some fair action sequences and a number of intriguing visuals (though Scott would more than top himself later on), but the self-awareness of the cast and crew often gets annoying: Eddie Murphy’s fast-talking riffs can deaden the film fast, and the improvised dialogue between the actors has a loose quality that’s perceptibly less interesting than scripted dialogue would be.
 Though the plot still doesn’t make much sense twenty years later, the rest of the film is good enough to be seen again.